Na-Ira/portfolio-gallery-WP/README.md

 Additionally, you need to install a plugin [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/) and create the following fields:
 :small_orange_diamond:`gallery` (with field type Gallery)

 Under the admin panel Portfolio Gallery you need to create a gallery.
 ![Screenshort](/img/screen1.png)

-Create Page or Post and insert the shortcode at the desired location on the page
+Create Page or Post and insert the shortcode at the desired location on the page.
 ![Screenshort](/img/screen2.png)

-To display the text blocks of the gallery you need to fill in the picture attributes
+To display the text blocks of the gallery you need to fill in the picture attributes.
 ![Screenshort](/img/screen3.png)

 Insert the shortcode